Joe Savikataaq

-Joe Savikataaq (born c.
+Joe Savikataaq (ᔫ ᓴᕕᑲᑖᖅ; born c.
 1960) is a Canadian politician who served as the fifth premier of Nunavut from 2018 to 2021.
 He was elected premier on June 14, 2018, by the Legislative Assembly of Nunavut, after his predecessor Paul Quassa lost a no-confidence vote.

 Politics

 Savikataaq was first elected to the Legislative Assembly of Nunavut in the 2013 election and represents the electoral district of Arviat South.
 He was re-elected in the same district in 2017.

 Savikataaq served in numerous political positions since entering politics.
 These include Deputy Premier of Nunavut, Minister of Economic Development and Transportation of Nunavut, Minister of Community and Government Services of Nunavut, and Minister of Energy of Nunavut.

 Savikataaq was elected as premier on June 14, 2018.
 He was re-elected in the 2021 election.
 P.J.
 Akeeagok was selected to become premier in the Nunavut Leadership Forum on November 17, 2021, defeating Savikataaq.